+CDBG Housing Initial Property Assessment

-d submit for each house.
-Unit ID Nbr:
+Complete all fields.
+Duplicate and submit for each house.

-Unit ID Nbr:
+Locality: Unit ID Nbr:

-Telephone:
+Property Owner Name: Telephone:

-.
+Property Address:

-Housing Tenure: Owner Occupie ed
+Approximate Sq.
+Ft.: Housing Tenure: Owner Occupied

-Rental
+Approximate Age: Rental

-re in need of painting, repair, or replacen nent, attach an
+Only exterior work is eligible.
+Check the items in this unit that are in need of painting, repair, or replacement, attach an estimate detailing the cost(s), and attach photos of the unit:

-Exterior Doors, Lead Work

-oor Handrails, Guardrails, or hand repair or installation Handrails, Guardrails, or handicapped ramp repair or installation
+Exterior Surface, Paint or Siding Porches U Windows Exterior Doors, Lead Work Roof Gutter, Fascia or Eave Crawl Space Door or Vent Handrails, Guardrails, or repair or installation handicapped ramp Other (specify):

-timate

-to \$10,000 per unit

-\$

-\$

-\$
+Initial Cost Estimate CDBG Assistance is limited to \$10,000 per unit Estimated CDBG Cost: + Estimated \$ from other resources: Indicate source(s): \$ \$ = Estimated Total Cost: \$

-After an on-site assessment of the above-stated property, this cost range opinion is based on my professional understanding of the program requirements, construction practices, material costs, labor costs, and all other considerations that may be elative in this rehabilitation estimate.
-Signature and Title Date
+After an on-site assessment of the above-stated property, this cost range opinion is based on my professional understanding of the program requirements, construction practices, material costs, labor costs, and all other considerations that may be relative in this rehabilitation estimate.

-D D Housing Tenure: Owner Occupied Rental are in need of painting, repair, or replacent Exterior Doors, Door Handrails, Guardrails, or handrepair or installation Estimate ### Comparison of the